eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 logvol /var/lib/eucalyptus --fstype=ext4 --name=eucalyptus --vgname=eucalyptus --size=1048576
 ```

-How we've allocated disk space can be described as follows:
+How we have allocated disk space can be described as follows:
 - Increased size of /boot to 1 GiB, just in case this system lives for a while with extra kernels
 - Created local VG on rest of initial RAID 1 disk set, for swap, OS, and archives
 - Created eucalyptus VG on RAID 10, for use by Eucalyptus